 PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY

 ESRF.
-General view of the interior of the main building of the European Synchrotron Radiation Facility (ESRF) at Grenoble, France.
-The ESRF uses synchrotron radiation emitted as a result of electrons being accelerated around a storage ring (below service pipes in foreground).
-The radiation is emitted in the form of ultraviolet light and X- rays, which are then used for a variety of experiments in fields as varied as solid state physics, materials science, chemistry, biology and medicine.
-At the time of its inauguration on 30 September 1994, the ESRF was the world's brightest source of X-rays.
+Aerial view of the European Synchrotron Radiation Facility (ESRF) at Grenoble, France.
+The ESRF uses synchrotron radiation emitted as a result of electrons being accelerated around a storage ring housed in the circular building seen in the picture.
+The radiation is emitted in the form of ultraviolet light and X-rays, which are then used for a variety of experiments in fields as varied as solid state physics, materials science, chemistry, biology and medicine.
+At the time of its inauguration on September 30, 1994, the ESRF was the world's brightest source of X- rays.

 Model release not required.
 Property release not required.